Trino11/taps_backend/readme.md

 - Clone the repository
 - Install the dependences using npm install.
 - Build the TypeScript project using `tsc` on the root.
-- Modify the Dockerfile described in [the docker enviorment variables](#in-the-dockerfile) if you need, you can set the default values of the ENV variables there.
+- Modify the Dockerfile described in [the docker environment variables](#in-the-dockerfile) if you need, you can set the default values of the ENV variables there.
 (You can also change the variables using [the .env file](#using-env-file)).
-- Run `docker build --tag taps-backend:<version> .` to generate a docker image of the project, replace `<version>` with a valid tag, you can just leave it "latest".
+- Run `docker build --tag taps-backend:1.1.1 .` to generate a docker image of the project.

-If you need to extract the image to a file, you can use `docker save --output <outputfilepath>.tar taps-backend:<version>` where `<outputfilepath>` is the path of the output file and `<version>` is the one that you used early, the tag of the image.
+If you need to extract the image to a file, you can use `docker save --output <outputfilepath>.tar taps-backend:1.1.1` where `<outputfilepath>` is the path of the output file.

-Then you can import the file image with `docker import <inputfilepath>.tar` where `<inputfilepath>` is the path to the image file .tar.
+Then you can import the file image with `docker load -i <inputfilepath>.tar taps-backend:1.1.1` where `<inputfilepath>` is the path to the image file .tar.

 ## Native

 To run the project directly with Node, you will need to
 - Clone the repository
-- Configure the .env variables creating a `.env` file on the root, and using the [Enviorment Variables](#using-env-file)
+- Configure the .env variables creating a `.env` file on the root, and using the [Environment Variables](#using-env-file)
 - Install node dependences using `npm install`
 - Build the project using `tsc` if you have TypeScript installed globally, or `npm run build` if not.
 - The command `npm start` will start the app in developer mode.